HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/maintaining-data-collectors.rst

 Consult your IT department to address any connectivity issues, and/or update the Data Collector accordingly.

 |events|

+To receive email notifications if any of these alarm events trigger simply add the All location to your watched assets.

 ========================
 Updating Data Collectors